• Skip to primary navigation

 The shock mount I purchased is the OnStage My420 available on Amazon.

-I purchased mine brand new from Japan at a very good price, although, if you’re in the EU, your country’s border force will levy a customs charge of around £20.
+I purchased mine brand new from Japan at a very good price, although, if you’re in the EU, your country’s border force will levy a customs charges.

 I researched various shock mounts before settling on this one because I wanted one that would fit my mic perfectly.
-I also want to eventually buy a boom scissor arm stand and use the same mount on that.
+I purchased a boom scissor arm stand and use the same mount on that.

 Here’s a video overview of the shock mount: